 Yeah.
 I haven't done a lot of that in the studio.
 You know, it is a great thing.
 I have done sort of simple things, where I play a simpler line and someone else solos and things like that.

-Lets see, some other bass players that you have worked with, you did a remix of Sting's BRAND NEW DAY.
+Other bass players that you have worked with, you did a remix of Sting's BRAND NEW DAY.
 How did that project come to be?

 I met Sting a couple years ago and we kind of stayed in touch.
 I think I offered at any point to do any kind of mixing and I think at that time, Miles Copeland was still his manager, and they called about doing a mix.
 I'd like to do more stuff like that.

 Sure, yeah.
 We talked about it, but we just haven't figured out what to do yet.

 So what is it about remixing that excites you?
 What draws you to these types of projects?

 For one, well to most people it's really a hype kind of area.
 A lot of people are just grabbing the money in that sort of genre and not always creating great music or redefining something in terms of composition. it's mostly just done as a quick job.
 I think it's more of a science, when you reconstruct a thing or reimagine or reimage something, you're really dealing with recomposing or creating practically a different composition.

 So I think it should be approached like composing and I've been lucky to work in areas, that's not just creating a dance track or a dub track or a house track out of a pop song, but it's actually dealing with catalogues of music that's been heard, like Bob Marley, Miles Davis, Carlos Santana.
 And with that music you have to have a lot of knowledge I think of what you're dealing with.
 I mean where it comes from and you have to do that with respect to the original idea and if you can't make something different or something interesting and respectful, then you shouldn't be doing that kind of work.